 "26% undergrads across all UC campuses reported often skipping meals to save money" - UC Undergraduate Experience Survey 2014

-Compelled by the social outcome of such a project and from the above statistics, we realized that Food Security is an important issue that needs to be addressed within the UC Berkeley campus.
+Compelled by the social outcome of such a project and from the above statistics, two fellow researchers and I realized that Food Security is an important issue that needs to be addressed within the UC Berkeley campus.

 We broke down the problem and used different user research methods to deliver the following results to our client: